My Path to Being a Well-Rounded Student

 How to Start a Club

-Be sure to check with the Center for Student Leadership Development for materials that you will need to carry out your group’s mission (guidelines, requisition forms, etc.).
-You can now carry the name of the College and represent the student body.
-This is a serious responsibility and should be considered often as you plan your activities.
-Official student groups and organizations must be open for membership to all Community College of Philadelphia students in good standing.
-Official student organizations shall not deny membership or participation on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity or expression or any other status protected under federal, state, or local law unless otherwise permitted under applicable Federal law.
+Registered clubs and organizations must be open for membership to all Community College of Philadelphia students in good standing.
+Membership or participation shall not be denied be denied on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity or expression or any other status protected under federal, state, or local law unless otherwise permitted under applicable Federal law.
 Certain performance-based requirements may be imposed on a view-point neutral/belief-neutral and status-neutral basis.
-For example, honor societies may require a minimum GPA or matriculation into an academic program and singing groups may require students to audition.
+For example, honor societies may require a minimum GPA or matriculation into an academic program, and singing groups may require students to audition.

 Student Media/Publications